web-fu/php-dot-notation/README.md

 ```

 ### It's not possible to discern if a method returns NULL or does not return at all
-This is a limitation of PHP reflection API
+This is a limitation of PHP
 ```php
 $class = new class() {
     public function thisMethodReturnsNull(): int|null